Way Back Home (1931 film): Production

 Phillips Lord had created the character of preacher and folksy philosopher Seth Parker for a Sunday night series broadcast by NBC Radio.
 Its popularity led RKO Radio Pictures to purchase the film rights and assign Jane Murfin to write a screenplay with Parker and his wife as the central characters.
-Originally entitled Other People's Business, it drew criticism from a studio script reader, who thought the plot was dated and noted, "A story of this type should never take itself seriously, for the day when pictures like The Old Homestead [a 1915 Famous Players film focused on a popular New England vaudevillian] would grip the attention of a movie audience is lost forever."
-The reader cited the commercial failure of Check and Double Check, a 1930 feature inspired by Amos 'n' Andy, as proof radio shows did not necessarily adapt well for the screen, and noted most Seth Parker listeners were "those people who are interested in the singing of hymns, old folk songs, and a very simple brand of humor" and that the "average young person, between the ages of fifteen and thirty, who form a very large percentage of the movie audiences, do not listen to the broadcast."
-Despite the readers's misgivings, RKO supervising producer Pandro S. Berman greenlighted the project and budgeted it at $400,000.
+Originally entitled Other People's Business, it drew criticism from a studio script reader who felt that the plot was outdated and noted: "A story of this type should never take itself seriously, for the day when pictures like The Old Homestead [a 1915 Famous Players film focused on a popular New England vaudevillian] would grip the attention of a movie audience is lost forever."
+The reader cited the commercial failure of Check and Double Check, a 1930 feature based on Amos 'n' Andy, as proof that radio shows did not adapt well for the screen, and noted that most Seth Parker listeners were "those people who are interested in the singing of hymns, old folk songs, and a very simple brand of humor" and that the "average young person, between the ages of fifteen and thirty, who form a very large percentage of the movie audiences, do not listen to the broadcast."
+However, RKO supervising producer Pandro S. Berman greenlighted the project and budgeted it at $400,000.

-Berman negotiated with Universal Pictures for the loan of Bette Davis, whose contract with the studio just had been renewed following her completion of Waterloo Bridge, and Carl Laemmle, Jr. agreed to loan her out for a fee of $300 per week.
+Berman negotiated with Universal Pictures for the loan of Bette Davis, whose contract with the studio had been recently renewed following her completion of Waterloo Bridge, and Carl Laemmle, Jr. agreed to loan her for a fee of $300 per week.
 Davis was pleased with the attention paid to her by cinematographer J. Roy Hunt.
-"I was truly overjoyed," she later recalled.
-"Plus the part I played was an important one - and a charming one.
+She later recalled: "I was truly overjoyed.
+Plus the part I played was an important one—and a charming one.
 It gave me some confidence in myself for the first time since leaving the theater in New York."

 The film was shot on location in Santa Cruz, California because of the small town's New England-like atmosphere.
-Motion Picture Herald reviewed it as Other People's Business, the title under which it was released in Great Britain, although domestically it was changed to Way Back Home when Phillips Lord published his book Seth Parker & His Jonesport Folks: Way Back Home to coincide with the release of the film.

-Critical reception
+Much of the rural farm setting was filmed at the Hunsucker Ranch in Scotts Valley, a well-known filming location at the time.
+The ranch was also used as a filming location for Rebecca of Sunnybrook Farm (1917) and Hide-Out (1934).